Xun-Yang/Deep_metric/README.md

   I think my implement is better than the sampling way in the paper.

+-  ##### KNNSoftmax (ONCA LOSS)

--  KNNSoftmax [" Learning a Nonlinear Embedding by Preserving Class Neighbourhood Structure"] Ruslan Salakhutdinov and Geoffrey Hinton
+<<Learning a Nonlinear Embedding by Preserving Class Neighbourhood Structur>> Ruslan Salakhutdinov and Geoffrey Hinton

   Though the method is more than 10 years old, It has best performance.

   (R@1 is higher 0.61 on  CUB without test augment with Dim 512 finetuned on pretrained inception-v2)

-- And I have a lot of "wrong" ideas during research the DML problems, I keep them there but no description will be given.
+- And I have a lot of "wrong" ideas during research the DML problems, I keep them here without description.
-You can see the code by yourself, the code is clear and easy.
+You can see the code by yourself, the code is clear and easy for understanding.
-If you have any question about these losses not mentioned above, Feel free to ask me.
+If you have any question about losses that  not been mentioned above, Feel free to ask me.